Billionaire Profile

 In-Depth Profile

 Brian Armstrong was born on January 25, 1983, near San Jose, California.
-Both of his parents were engineers.
-He attended Bellarmine College Preparatory, a Catholic, all-male, private secondary school.
-Armstrong attended Rice University in Texas, where he earned a dual bachelor's degree in economics and computer science in 2005, followed by a master's in computer science in 2006.
-While at Rice, he started a business matching tutors to students.
+Both of his parents were engineers, and he displayed an early aptitude for technology, learning Java and CSS in high school.
+He attended Bellarmine College Preparatory before enrolling at Rice University, where he earned dual bachelor's degrees in economics and computer science in 2005, followed by a master's in computer science in 2006.
+During his university years, he started a business matching tutors to students.

 Rise to Success